BadLuckNick/AzureTerraform/README.md

 Houses all of my public Terraform code for Azure (Modules, references etc).
 If you need more information on Terraform and how to implement the code provided, please check https://www.terraform.io/docs

 All Terraform modules are part of a logical folder structure.
-Mutliple modules might be housed in certain topics:
+Mutliple modules might be housed in certain folders(topics):

 ### Project